abstractOwl/abstractOwl.github.io/_posts/2015-02-08-logs-logs-logs.md

 your life much, much easier.

 ## Ruby
-Ruby is my scripting language of choice when it comes to text manipulation, simply because it is most familiar to me.
-Here's how to leverage ruby one-liners to do your bidding.
+Ruby is a popular scripting language frequently used in conjunction with the web framework Rails.
+However, ruby is also a powerful language in it's own right.
+Here's how to leverage ruby's expressive one-liners to do your bidding.

 ### One-liners
 Like perl, ruby has an `-e` switch which executes the specified argument